bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Apr 2002 - Jun 2010 **TOP-KNIGA, Novosibirsk, Russia** - _Software_ Developer, DevOps Lead

 ## Technology stack

 - Python, Node.js, JavaScript, TypeScript, GoLang, Perl
 - PostgreSQL, MongoDB, MySql, Redis, Celery, RabbitMQ
-- AWS (EC2, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana
+- AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana
-- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger, Selenium, mutli threading, multi processssing, sharding, etc.
+- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger, Selenium, and some tools & frameworks for queuing, mutli threading, multi processssing, sharding, etc.
-- Perl, Bash, and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping and data enrichment
+- Perl, Bash, and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
-- Linux (Ubuntu, Debian, Kali Linux, Amazon Linux, Mikrotik OS), AWS, MacOS, Windows, Docker - at the level of normal DevOps
+- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), AWS, Docker - at the level of normal, advanced in places, DevOps.
+I have the talent to install and configure any software so that it works on any systems and configurations
-- Java, C++, .NET - at the level of “I can, but without fanaticism”
+- Java, .NET - at the level of “I can, but without fanaticism”
 - PHP - at the level of “collect or fix something quickly”
 - Vue, React - at the level of understanding how it works (there is no industrial experience in frontend development)
 - UX, Figma, CSS, Styles - I can make it nice if needed
+- C++ as a secret rarely used skill
+- Delphi, Embarcadero, VBScript ad oldfag )

 ## Education